What is a New York Quitclaim Deed?

 A quitclaim deed in New York (NY) is a legal document that allows a property’s owner to transfer ownership of the property to a new owner, with no guarantee to the title.
 This is often done when moving property from one family member to another.

-Sometimes people in New York will call the quitclaim deed a “quit claim deed,” “quit claims deed,” or “quick claim deed,” but this is done in error.
+Sometimes people call the quitclaim deed a “quit claim deed,” “quit claims deed,” or “quick claim deed,” but this is done in error.
 These terms all refer to the same type of deed.

 Important Laws & Requirements

 - Laws: Article 8 § 258 – Conveyances and Mortgages of Real Property

 - Required Forms: Form TP-584 and RP-5217 (except NYC) or RP-5217-NYC (NYC)

 - Signing: Article 9 § 306 – All quitclaim deeds in New York must be signed by the grantor in the presence of a notary public.
 The grantee does not need to sign.

 - Recording: All NY quitclaim deeds must be filed in the County Clerk’s Office in the county where the property is located.
 Check this list of County Clerk’s Offices.